MarkSilverMedia/groovygalleon/index.md

 ## Welcome

-The Groovy Galleon is an archive of freely licensed music.
+The Groovy Galleon is an archive of quality freely-licensed music.
 For more information, see our [about page](about).

 ## This Month's New Tracks